metajinomics/qiime_pipeline/qiime_pipeline_for_eva.md

 wget http://greengenes.lbl.gov/Download/Sequence_Data/Fasta_data_files/Caporaso_Reference_OTUs/gg_otus_4feb2011.tgz
 tar -xvzf gg_otus_4feb2011.tgz
 ```
-## note that it might be a faster process to first perform the chimera check of each sample, filter away the chimeras, and then combine them.
+## note that it might be a faster process to first perform the chimera check of each sample, filter away the chimeras, and then combine the samples.
 After which the qiime pipeline can be launched.

 ## load module
 ```